RaoulRV/picknch/README.md

 - 3. You will be directed to your dashboard once logged in.
 - 4. Click on the button called "New" in the top right corner of the screen.
 - 5. Click on Create new app from the drop down menu.
-- 6. Choose an App Name and choose a region thats closest to your location, then click Create app.
+- 6. Choose an App Name and choose a region that's closest to your location, then click Create app.
 - 7. Click on Settings and then click on "Config Vars"
 - 8. After clicking on "Reveal Config Vars" please copy the following configuration:
     - CLOUDINARY_URL : < your cloudinary id goes here >